Highlights & Upcoming Events

 Educating the public (especially high school students) about the role of geophysics and related career opportunities.

-The KEGS Foundation is guided by eight volunteer Directors, consisting of seven senior geophysicists, plus the KEGS Past President.
+The KEGS Foundation is guided by nine volunteer Directors, consisting of eight senior geophysicists, plus the KEGS Past President.
 The Foundation is also advised by a distinguished panel of fifteen geophysicists from diverse organizations and regions across Canada who serve as Counselors, ensuring that the Foundation obtains input from the various sectors and interested parties, and in turn effectively communicates its scholarship program and other educational activities to universities, students, geophysical service companies and resource corporations across Canada.

 How You Can Help